Raghad-El-Ghobashy/AdvantureWorks-Data-Analysis/README.md

 - Text Filter: Allows users to search for specific products easily.
 - Pyramid Visual: Helps in determining which salesperson made the most sales.
-- Play Axis Icon: Enables automatic playback and visualization of data over time.
+- Play Axis Icon: Enables automatic playback and visualization of data.